 Since the table is short handed, waiting for good hands (or taking flops with mediocre ones) means you’re going to be one of the shorter stacks, not one of the larger.
 Ideally, you want to get to the bubble stage (four players left) with 4,000 or so chips.

 Since you will probably go around the table three times while playing down from six to four players, the blinds alone will knock your 2,300 average stack down to 1,400.
-That won’t work, so you must do one of three things.
+That approach is almost certain to fail, so at this stage you should focus on one of three strategic options instead.

 In the middle stages, you are looking for a position where you can either: